Understanding Online Behavioral Advertising (OBA)

 Looking for more information?

-When it comes to behavioral advertising TrustArc plays three distinct roles in protecting consumer privacy:
+When it comes to behavioral advertising TrustArc plays two distinct roles in protecting consumer privacy:

 Ad Privacy Notice & Choice Provider

 TrustArc provides a technology product, called Ads Compliance Manager, that helps companies provide consumers with notice and choice about online tracking activities and behavioral advertising.